AnggaPradiktas/GrabAIChallenge/README.md

 A devkit, including class labels for training images and bounding boxes for all images, can be downloaded <a href=https://ai.stanford.edu/~jkrause/cars/car_devkit.tgz>here</a>.

-Download fine-tuning imagenet pre-trained model both for <a href = https://gist.github.com/flyyufelix/7e2eafb149f72f4d38dd661882c554a6>here.</a>
+Download fine-tuning imagenet pre-trained model for theano and tensorflow backend <a href = https://gist.github.com/flyyufelix/7e2eafb149f72f4d38dd661882c554a6>here.</a>

 ## Environment
 I simply run all my code using Google Colab, here's the link to my drive and Colab https://drive.google.com/file/d/1NodsfZ_wNRdSE0UkpSMYFUiyQs0NNpye/view?usp=sharing